ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

 * LICENSE file: Specifies copyrights and required authorization.

 * setup.py file: Provides package information.
-  The presence of this file indicate that the package was likely created using disutils, which is the Python standard for building and distributing a Python package.
+  The presence of this file indicate that the package was likely created using ``disutils``, which is the Python standard for building and distributing a Python package.